 Digital USD Citation

 Hawkins, Leila N.; Lemire, Amanda N.; Galloway, Melissa M.; Corrigan, Ashley L.; Turley, Jacob J.; Espelien, Brenna M.; and De Haan, David O., "Maillard chemistry in clouds and aqueous aerosol as a source of atmospheric humic-like substances" (2016).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 33.